Jardo72/rdbms-diff/README.md

 * **Record count comparison** is able to detect situations when the overall number of records in a table in one of the database differs from the overall number of records in the same table in the other database.
 * **Data comparison** is able to detect situations when a record in one of the databases has at least one column value distinct from its counterpart in the other database.

+Implementing a completely generic tool that would be able to compare any combination of database engines, all possible datatypes etc. is more or less impossible (or at least very expensive in terms of implementation effort).
+Therefore, the tool should rather be seen as a solid foundation which can be forked and customized if it does not fully support some specific scenario.

 ## Source Code Organization
 The source code is divided to four Python packages:
 * [rdbmsdiff.foundation](./rdbmsdiff/foundation) package provides functionality common to two or more comparison tools.
 The classes and functions provided by this package are reusable, and the comparison tools are built on top of this reusable functionality.
 For instance, each of the three tools needs to read some meta-information from the compared databases.
 Therefore, the corresponding functionality is provided by the foundation package.